robrwo/perl-Plack-App-Prerender/README.md

 This is the cache handling interface.
 See [CHI](https://metacpan.org/pod/CHI).

+If no cache is specified (v0.2.0), then the result will not be cached.

 ## max\_age

 This is the maximum time (in seconds) to cache content.
 If the page